rjuang/flstudio-arturia-keylab-mk2/README.md

 - New Pattern will create a new pattern with a generic name, select it, and make it the active pattern.
 If this button is held down for a long press, then it will clone the active pattern instead and select the cloned pattern.
+- Pressing "New pattern" when a punch in/punch out selection has been made will create a new pattern with the selection pasted in.
 - Prev.
 Pattern will move up the pattern list and select the previous pattern and make it active.
 This button has no effect if there is no previous pattern.
 - Next Pattern will move down the pattern list and select the next pattern and make it active.
 This